 10. STASH SPARE CASH IN THE BOTTOM OF A PAD OR TAMPON BOX

 No one is going to go digging there!
 Also, keep a second credit card hidden somewhere equally as ingenious.
-Empty roll-on-deodorant containers and make up kits also make clever hidey-holes.
+Empty roll-on-deodorant containers and make up Janes also make clever hidey-holes.

 11. BRING A PORTABLE PHONE CHARGER